neerajww/aeps/docs/prep_eeg.md

 This is bundled in a single file, with an extension such as .bdf for data recorded using Biosemi system.

 ## Example Experimental Setup
 Here, I will present EEG data corresponding to a listening experiment of duration close to 114 mins.
 The pre-processing steps ares often independent of the underlying experiment.
 For now, we will go ahead without getting into the details of the task in the experiment.
+The only details we need is that the experiment has several trials, and the event-trigger channel contains the information about each trial (like trigger instant and task label/code corresponding to each trigger instant).